 I’ve not been arrested yet (knock on wood!).
-But in the USA, I seem to semi-regularly have annoying little run-ins with police.
-Many of these stem from college days.
+But in the USA, I have semi-regularly had annoying little run-ins with police.
+Many of these stem from college days, but not all of them.
 While I won’t get into the specific idiotic details, I probably should have been arrested a few times.
 I was fortunate that I wasn’t.
 But there were also several instances where I did nothing or very little.
 I still found myself having a scary encounter with an American police officer.
 In contrast, the past 6 years in Europe have played out quite differently.
 So what are some general differences between police encounters in the USA compared to Europe?

 American Police Officers Target Blacks, Minorities and Small Time Drug Offenders